mvysny/mvysny.github.io/_posts/2021-1-1-on-complexity.md

 Complexity appeal to smug people.
 He wants to be the rocket scientist.
 The member of an exclusive club.
 Complex problems for the *real* engineers.
+Wizards in their ivory towers, mumbling arcane incantations.
+The "Emperor Is Naked"-kind of guys are natural enemies of a wizard.

 Complexity appeal to companies.
 If you drank IBM's kool-aid and bought yourself WebSphere, congratulations - now you need to purchase trainings and consultants from IBM